There’s a program to fit every child and every budget.

 The disadvantages of private tutoring are cost and no time in a testing environment.

 Freebies Khan Academy is known for its free online instruction in a variety of subjects.
-Now it has partnered with the College Board, the folks who administer the SAT, to offer free prep materials for the redesigned test that begins in March 2016.
-When searching online for a test program, pay attention to whether it addresses the new SAT.
-If it doesn’t, move on because it’s not up-to-date and instruction materials won’t be either.
+Now it has partnered with the College Board, the folks who administer the SAT, to offer free prep materials for the redesigned test that began in March 2016.

 The bottom line: Find a test prep program that suits your teen’s way of learning and your family’s lifestyle and budget.